DanWahlin/Angular-JumpStart/README.md

     *To:*         loadChildren: './customers/customers.module#CustomersModule'

-1. Run `npm install` to install app dependencies

 1. Optional (for AOT).
 If you'd like to run the application using Ahead of Time (AOT) compilation, run the following command to set the NODE_ENV environment variable to production and create an AOT build:

     *Mac*:      `export NODE_ENV=production`
     *Windows:   `set NODE_ENV=production`

 1. Run `npm run build` in a console window.
 This will generate the required script assets needed to run the application and place them in the `src/devDist` folder for a development build or `src/dist` for a production/AOT build (if you performed the previous step).
 It will also watch for any code changes that are made and rebuild the script bundles as needed.

 1. Run `node server.js` in another command window to start the server.